benmvp/slides/2023/ato/nextjs.md

   - And the server will return HTML with the most up-to-date UI, as we'd expect
 - The server could even retrieve the related products data in `getServerSideProps`
   - And return the HTML for that as well
+  - Although for performance reasons we'd probably not wait for that

 /////
 <!-- .slide: data-background="url(../../img/nextjs/servers-ismail-enes-ayhan-lVZjvw-u9V8-unsplash.jpg) no-repeat top" data-background-size="cover" -->